Solar Savings Estimator (Basic Estimate)

 - Select a typical System Size (in kW - kilowatts peak capacity) or choose "Custom" and enter your own value.

-- Adjust the **Sunlight Availability Factor** based on your roof's orientation (North-facing is best in NZ), angle, and potential shading from trees or buildings.
+- Adjust the Sunlight Availability Factor based on your roof's orientation (roofs facing the equator — north in the southern hemisphere, south in the northern — are usually best), angle, and potential shading from trees or buildings.

 - Estimate your Self-Consumption Rate - the percentage of the solar power generated that you expect to use directly in your home as it's produced (typical range 30-60%).
 Using more yourself saves more, as buying power costs more than selling it.